Better Buy: Ambarella, Inc. vs. NVIDIA

 Click here to learn about these picks!

 Chris Neiger has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Ambarella, GoPro, and Nvidia.
-The Motley Fool recommends Intel.
 The Motley Fool has a disclosure policy.